Creating Custom Low Level Discovery Rules - Part 2

 Add The Template To A Host

-You can inspect the new data using the Monitoring --> Latest Data tab and also see the Host items by filtering for the application name set earlier.
+After some time, you can inspect the new data using the Monitoring ⇾ Latest Data tab and also see the Host items.